thephoeron/LLTHW/book/1-05-0-lookups-trees.md

      ((#\e "one - the english name for the numeral 1" NIL)))))))
 ```

-Now, lets do the same comparison we did earlier in the Trees chapter.
+Now, lets do the same comparison we did earlier in the Trees section.

 ```
 * (defun rec-string-assoc (key alist)